-GS1 is transforming how you share information, as communicating with your customers, partners and suppliers is a crucial part of business.
-They identify, capture and share information smoothly.
-They saw the need for a common language, as when there are different processes and systems, the sharing of straightforward information can become time-consuming and error-prone.
+GS1 is transforming how you share information, because communicating with your customers, partners and suppliers is a crucial part of business.
+GS1 saw the need for a common language, as when there are different processes and systems, the sharing of straightforward information can become time-consuming and error-prone.
+All GS1 barcodes are trusted and based on global standards.
 When everyone uses the same standards, it becomes easier to get things done.
-GS1 barcodes are trusted and based on global standards.
-SapphireOne has partnered with GS1 enabling clients to become compliant to their standards.
-These standards ensure key processes run smoothly in some of the world’s biggest industries.
 Read More

-Knowing how the barcoding and your ERP application interact is essential.
-Integrating the two can sometimes be difficult, it’s important to know the different databases and systems in place.
-Ask your provider how seamless the integration and data synchronisation will be between the barcode system and your ERP.
+Knowing how the barcoding and your ERP application will interact is essential.
+Speak to your provider about how seamless the integration and data synchronisation will be between the barcode system and your ERP.

 All over the world, manufacturers and retailers rely on the GS1 system.
 Each GS1 barcode is issued by an authorised agent and are unique, accurate, and based on current global standards.
 In Australia, the barcode numbers allocated to companies begin with the prefix 93.

 If unauthorised barcode numbers are purchased, sellers can create confusion in the market and disrupt the functioning of supply chains in Australia and overseas.
 Businesses need to be aware.
 If you obtain barcode numbers from an unauthorised source, you may suffer losses.
 These losses can be from re-labelling or repackaging your products, or if your products are rejected by your retail customer.